estrategias-adaptativas/transitional-typology/article.md

 Conceptual model of the development of a Portuguese high street village.
 Author's drawings, after @panerai:2012analyse and @fernandes:2014fundacao
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

+Alongside the 'organic' high street village type developing throughout Portuguese and Brazilian history, three major episodes of centrally mandated urban planning and design take place, more or less evenly spaced in time; all of them are spurred by the crown's drive to defend, populate, and manage Portugal's growing territory:

+(1) Mid thirteenth century -- *bastide*-type new towns are conceived to
+    secure Portugal's borders with Castille-and-León, as well as to promote food security for the young realm;
+(2) Early sixteenth century -- urban growth and overseas expansion
+    promote new standards of parcel planning by both the crown and private developers;
+(3) Late eighteenth century -- the recognition of Portugal's
+    independence and of her colonial possessions requires an efficient, and graphically 'rational', policy of new town planning.

+The cumulative effect of these three episodes is not only to establish a Portuguese and Brazilian tradition of planned, yet adaptable, new towns [@lobo:2012urbanismo], but also that the modular dimensions of these new town lots become standard measurements in vernacular building practice.
+It is likely that this occurs because such measurements were widespread to begin with, and because of this were adopted in planned towns; the present state of archaeological knowledge does not, however, allow us to make assumptions about this possibility.

+# Portuguese urban development modules up to the eighteenth century #

 In the thirteenth century, Portuguese kings begin a policy of populating and fortifying their borders through the foundation of new